vatsal2908/Student-Dropout-Prediction/README.md

 # Student-Dropout-Prediction
 Leveraging machine learning algorithms, this project aims to predict and prevent student dropouts by analyzing historical academic data.
 Through feature engineering and model training, we develop a predictive model to identify at-risk students, enabling timely intervention strategies.
+This project not only achieves an outstanding 92% accuracy but also provides a transparent and insightful process.